TheScotsMav/lumia-stream-scripts/block-commands/README.md

 ## How to use

-Simply copy the contents of `block-commands.js` into the "custom JS" section of the command in Lumia Stream you want to limit OBS scene changes on then edit the follow the setup procedure below.
+Simply copy the contents of `block-commands.js` into the "custom JS" section of the command in Lumia Stream you want to limit OBS scene changes on then follow the setup procedure below.

 ### Scene setup